 The neck feels superb and it's smooth to play now thanks to treating the back of it to some wire wool and true-oil and dressing the fret ends properly.
 Although the profile is a little slimmer than what I'm used to, combined with the 9.5" radius board it feels great and comfortable.
 The KTS Titanium bridge upgrade I carried out has vastly improved enjoy-ability, I can play as hard as I like and the strings stay put in their saddles, it's the little things huh!
 But I'm mostly enjoying the acoustic resonance now found due to the titanium saddles.

 The tension provided by the 11-50 Gts.co strings are just beyond perfect, they transformed the guitar and the playing experience entirely. & finally the improvement to the electronics via the full new harness and McNelly 46/58 pickups means the plugged in tone is sublime.

 So, if it's so great, why do I continue to mess with it?!
 Well, I can kinda justify it so bare with me!
 As much as I keep trying to use it and enjoy it, the stock Squier vibrato just doesn't cut the mustard.
 A Wobbly arm in it's socket, which falls out if you lean forward slightly, and has a vague feel whilst in use.
 Combine all that with sub bar plated metal quality just begs for it to be replaced with something better.
-There are a few options available, from various Fender items to the premium Mastery Vibrato and the new Descendant Vibrato unit too for example.
+There are a few options available, from various Fender items to the premium Mastery Vibrato and (edit 2020)the new Descendant Vibrato unit too for example.